 The Chinese Student Group works to establish strong communication and interaction between iSchool Chinese students and alumni, other student groups, and library communities regarding study, life, and career.
 It also serves as a bridge between the iSchool and China in order to contribute to LIS research, practice, and education in a global context.

 In this club, students explore data-oriented careers through special projects.
 It offers a speaker series about cutting-edge research in data science and networking events with top data science companies.

-iSchool Ambassadors are a group of students dedicated to promoting the mission and vision of the iSchool at Illinois.
-These students work alongside Recruitment & Admissions and Student Affairs staff, serving as liaisons to prospective and incoming students.
+iSchool Graduate Ambassadors are a group of masters students dedicated to promoting the mission and vision of the iSchool at Illinois.
+These students work alongside Recruitment & Admissions and Student Affairs staff, serving as liaisons to prospective and incoming masters students at the iSchool.